Ahmed-1399/jenkins./Build-Agent/via-controller/README.md

    - Click the node name in Jenkins
    - Return to the agent’s CLI:
      - `cd /home`
-     - Copy the Unix launch command from the Jenkins UI on the controller and run it on the agent
+     - Copy the Unix launch command from the Jenkins UI on the Created-Node and run commands on the agent(Slave)

 > 💡 *If the resources are insufficient, the node will remain offline.*